Professional biography.

 East Downtown Redevelopment Authority & TIRZ 15, Houston, Texas

-Serve on the East Downtown Redevelopment Authority and Tax Increment Reinvestment District 15, a quasi-governmental board with a $15 million budget responsible for capital improvement and development in East Downtown Houston.
+Serve on the East Downtown Redevelopment Authority and Tax Increment Reinvestment District 15, a quasi-governmental board responsible for capital improvement and development in East Downtown Houston.

 Governor's Program for Gifted Children, Lake Charles, Louisiana